 Madaba can be visited any time of the year.
 Sites are open seven days a week all year round.
-If you enjoy peace and quiet, best avoid Fridays, when the Iman call to prayer will wake you before dawn and Orthodox church bells continue into the afternoon.
-If it is your first time in Jordan and you’re planning a round-trip, we recommend reading our article Best Time to Visit Jordan.
+Best avoid Fridays, when the Iman call to prayer will wake you before dawn and Orthodox church bells continue into the afternoon.
+If it is your first time in Jordan and you’re planning a round-trip through Jordan, check out my article best time to visit Jordan.

 How to get from Amman to Madaba?

-Madaba is only a 40-minute drive from Amman Downtown via highway 35 (King’s Highway).
+If you have a rental car in Jordan, Madaba is only a 40-minute drive from Amman via Highway 35 (King’s Highway).
 If you don’t drive, Madaba can be easily reached by public transport.
-In Amman, a minibus leaves at the 7th circle and takes roughly one hour to Madaba city center (fare: JOD 1).
-A taxi from Amman to Madaba would cost around JOD 10 (one-way).
-If you drive, Madaba can perfectly be combined with a visit to Mount Nebo, the mountain where Moses saw the Promised Land before he died.
+In Amman, a minibus leaves at the 7th circle and takes roughly one hour (fare: JOD 1).
+A taxi from Amman to Madaba costs around JOD 15 (one-way).